Popular questions about your IT

 Just log in to https://office.com with your University email address and password, and select the OneDrive app.
 You can create and share Word files here, as well as upload and store many different files types.
 You will have access to this for the duration of your studies.

 eduroam is the network we recommend you use for all your devices.
 It is free, and after initial set-up, great for roaming around campus.
-You will need to be on campus to set this up, as your phone needs to be within range of the University of Wolverhampton profile.
-You will need access to the internet to set up any of your devices (Wolfradiolan if you have your University IT Account details, GuestUoW if you don't or your 4G data).
+You will need access to the internet to set up eduroam but you can do this for all your devices before you arrive on campus.
+You just need your University email address and password.

 Connect your Apple phone or laptop

-To get your iOS and WINDOWS devices connected to eduroam, please visit https://cat.eduroam.org, select the University of Wolverhampton from the list of institutions and install the profile and then to log in with your University email address and password.
+To get your iOS and WINDOWS devices connected to eduroam, please visit https://cat.eduroam.org, search for and select the University of Wolverhampton from the list of institutions and install the profile and then to log in with your University email address and password.